linhbngo/deeplearningwindows/README.md

 - [CUDNN - CUDA for Deep Neural Networks](https://developer.nvidia.com/cudnn)

+Need to set up Visual Studio in order to compile and run `deviceQuery`

 Installing TensorFlow into Windows Python is a simple pip command.
 As of the writing of this post, TensorFlow requires Python 2.7, 3.4 or 3.5.
 In my case I used Anaconda Python 3.5.
 Read here to see what is currently supported The first thing that I did was create CPU and GPU environment for TensorFlow.
 This keeps them separate from other non-deep learning Python environments that I have.
 To create my CPU TensorFlow environment, I used:
 1